Southern Norway

 Day 1: Arrival in Oslo

-Situated at the end of the fjord that bears its name and surrounded by forests, the city of Oslo has many places that are popular with travellers, including Vigeland Park, the Munch Opera House and Museum, and much more.
+Situated at the end of the fjord that bears its name and surrounded by forests, the city of Oslo has many places that are popular with travellers, including Vigeland Park, the Munch Museum and the Opera House, and much more.

 Day 2: Oslo – Flåm – Bergen (train / boat)

-You will travel by train across the Hardangervidda plateau and continue on the Flåm train.
+Breakfast at the hotel.
+You will travel by train across the Hardangervidda plateau until Myrdal, where you will change train to continue on the Flåm train.
 This will take you through the wild landscape of mountains, waterfalls and cliffs descending 900 metres into the Sognefjord.
 There is no other train in the world running on conventional tracks with such steep gradients.
 From Flåm, continue by boat to Bergen.
 You will cross Norway's longest and deepest fjord, the Sognefjord (204 km).
 Arrive in Bergen in the evening.

 Day 3: Bergen